The Beginner's Guide to Wagner

 One of his most famous operas, Tristan and Isolde, is often considered as the start of modern music.
 Wagner used new, exciting techniques in his composition such as chromaticism and harmonic suspension which influenced the musical style of contemporary composers, including Benjamin Britten and Maurice Ravel.

 Set against the rich landscape of Norse mythology, giants, dwarfs, nymphs and deities quarrel and clash, with the fate of the nine worlds in the balance.
-Richard Jones returns to the ENO to direct this gripping new production of Wagner’s The Rhinegold,
+Richard Jones returned to the ENO to direct gripping new productions of Wagner’s The Rhinegold and The Valkyrie.